skku-syslab/lockify/fast26ae/README.md

 eternity1/filebench/scripts/
 ```

+Check the benchmark results using the following metrics:

+- IOR: Bandwidth in the Results section
+- mdtest: Directory/File creation in the SUMMARY rate section
+- Postmark: Transactions per second in the Time section
+- Filebench: ops/s in the IO Summary section

 ---

 ### Breakdown by Figure (from the paper)

 ---

-> **Note**: To minimize kernel module patching overhead, it is recommended to avoid running experiments figure-by-figure.
+> ⚠️ **Note**: To minimize kernel module patching overhead, we strongly recommend to avoid running experiments figure-by-figure.
-> Instead, group experiments by currently loaded kernel module and organize results incrementally in an Excel sheet during evaluation.
+> Instead, group experiments by currently loaded kernel module, mounted file system, and number of client nodes and organize results incrementally in an Excel sheet during evaluation.

 #### **Fig. 2**